 Let’s dive into one of our favorite curated resources by UAB Coach.

 Commercial and recreational drones have become extremely popular during the last few years.
-Since this is mostly a relatively new technology, regulations for drone usage are either non-existing, extremely complicated, constantly changing, and hard to find.
+Since this is mostly a relatively new technology, regulations for drone usage are either non-existing, extremely complicated, constantly changing, or hard to find.

 This is exactly the type of topic where a curated resource can be extremely helpful.
 First, they describe the problem people are facing when trying to find information about this topic.